 Tennis courts abound in most towns and cities and are a profitable market for softwash contractors.

-A tarmac tennis court needs regular maintenance to keep it both looking good and being safe to play on.
+A tarmac tennis court needs regular maintenance to keep it both looking good and safe to play on.
 Biological growths such as algae and moss can make the playing surface dangerously slippery.
-And it’s not much fun playing on a dirty court that's been colonised by various forms of biological growths.
+And it’s simply not much fun playing on a dirty court that's been colonised by various forms of biological growths.

 Algae often appear after a prolonged wet spell but the whole court may not need to be treated.
 You'll likely find the borders and shady areas require more frequent treatment than the rest of the court.